aws-samples/amazon-kda-studio-flinksql-example/README.md

 ### Kibana Dashboard

+Get the Kibana URL from the CDK Output or CFN Output.
+Create an Index Pattern by navigating to Stack Management / Index Patterns.
+Define the index pattern name `trip_duration`.
+Click next and select `window_start` as time field.

-Get the Kibana URL from the CDK Output or CFN Output In the Kibana Dashboard navigate to Stack Management / Save Objects.
+In the Kibana Dashboard navigate to Stack Management / Save Objects.
 Import the file dashboard.json from the repo.

 If you are not able to access Kibana check the Security Group Settings of your nginx Proxy.